cockles98/Body_Attraction_Simulator/README.md

 animation_3d:
 * The code begins with parameter checks to ensure the coherence of input data.
-* `camera_pos` function calculates the current coordenates of the camera, based on it's view angles and the plot scale.
 * Creates a 3D graph with all bodies using their positions at each time moment.
-Then synthesize all the graphics into an animation.
+* Then synthesize all the graphics into an animation.